 You’ll want to have a business card, dress to impress, and have an open mind.
 Remember most people at these conventions are where you’re trying to be (depending on your level of experience) so attend as many as you possibly can.

 The 1st time I went to a BMI convention I was unprepared.
 I didn’t have any business cards, a website, or anything.
 I wasn’t even dressed comfortably but that didn’t stop me from making connections.

-For the most part, they’re about the same, but there are times when BMI pays more than ASCAP depending on the network and the genre.
-I find BMI pays more than ASCAP when it comes to Urban music I have no idea why this.
+I find BMI also pays more than ASCAP when it comes to Urban music I have no idea why this.
 I’ve spoken with publishers about this as well and they too confirm this.

 I’ve collaborated with other writers of the opposing PRO affiliation and sometimes we’re paid the same, other times we aren’t.
 What’s really upsetting is when the BMI affiliate gets paid and the ASCAP affiliate doesn’t due to the ‘Sample Survey’ mentioned above.

-I do everything direct deposit now, no more paper checks.
-I find that BMI pays a few days to a day ahead of schedule.
+I find that BMI pays faster and even a day or two ahead of schedule.

 Which PRO IS Easier To Sign Up With ASCAP or BMI?

 The signup process for both of these companies takes a few minutes to do on their websites.
 It will take a couple of weeks to a month to receive your packets in the mail.

 When I signed up for BMI I got a membership packet in the mail 3 to 6 weeks after filing.
 With ASCAP I got my membership packet in the mail within 1-2 weeks.
 Once you pay for the membership, you’re a member right then and there given that all the criteria you present are correct and your payment goes through.